 Exposure to lead, if present, can cause serious health effects in all age groups, especially for pregnant women and young children.
 Infants and children who drink water containing lead could have decreases in IQ and attention span and increases in learning and behavior problems.
+The children of women who are exposed to lead before or during pregnancy can have increased risk of these adverse health effects.
+Adults can have increased risks of heart disease, high blood pressure, kidney, or nervous system problems.

 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 There are no known lead service lines in our water distribution system.
 We are responsible for providing high quality drinking water and removing lead pipes, but we cannot control the variety of materials used in plumbing components in your home.
 You share the responsibility for protecting yourself and your family from the lead in your home plumbing.
 You can take responsibility by identifying and removing lead materials within your home plumbing and taking steps to reduce your family's risk.
 Before drinking tap water, flush your pipes for several minutes by running your tap, taking a shower, doing laundry or a load of dishes.
 You can also use a filter certified by an American National Standards Institute accredited certifier to remove lead from drinking water.
-If you are concerned about lead in your water you may wish to have your water tested, call 650-259-2374 for lead test.
-Information about lead in drinking water, testing methods, and steps you can take to minimize exposure is available at www.epa.gov/safewater/lead.
+If you are concerned about lead in your water and may wish to have your water tested, call 650-259-2374.
+Information about lead in drinking water, testing methods, and steps you can take to minimize exposure is available at USEPA website www.epa.gov/safewater/lead.